 - Slideshow: 9 Exercises for Sciatica Pain Relief

 These sciatica exercises often require specific hands-on instruction from a physical therapist or other specialist because they can be ineffective if done incorrectly, and the exercises tend to be more difficult to do than they appear.

 Three exercises that are commonly prescribed for sciatic pain from isthmic spondylolisthesis include:

 - Pelvic tilt.
-Specialists treating patients with sciatica from isthmic spondylolisthesis frequently recommend the pelvic tilt (Figure 10), as it will hold the lower spine in the flexed position.
-This includes lying on the back with knees bent and flattening the back by tightening the lower stomach muscles, pulling the navel in and up.
+Lying on the back with knees bent, flatten the back by tightening the lower stomach muscles and pulling the navel in and toward the sternum.
 Hold this position for 10 to 20 seconds, then relax the muscles.
 Aim to complete a set of 10 pelvic tilts to strengthen the lower stomach muscles.

 - Curl-ups.
-Strengthening the abdominals with the curl-ups (Figure 6) will also help maintain a proper lower spine position.
-Lie on the back with knees bent, fold arms across the chest, tilt the pelvis to flatten the back by pulling the navel (or belly button) in and up.
+Lie on the back with knees bent, fold arms across the chest, and flatten the back to a pelvic tilt.
 Then curl-up, lifting the head and shoulders from the floor.
-Do not attempt to lift too high, and bring the head and chest towards the ceiling.
-For patients with cervical spine problems, place the hands behind the head for support.
-Hold for two to four seconds, then slowly lower to starting position.
-As strength builds, aim to complete two sets of ten curls.
+Do not attempt to lift too high.
+To reduce the risk of hurting the neck, place the hands behind the head for support.
+Hold for 2 to 4 seconds, then slowly lower to starting position.
+As strength builds, aim to complete 2 sets of 10 curls.